larryhudson/claude-to-gist-browser-extension/README.md

 This browser extension allows you to easily create GitHub Gists from your conversations with Claude AI.
 It captures the conversation data, converts it to Markdown, and creates a private GitHub Gist with a single click.

+This project was inspired by Simon Willison's tool that turns JSON into Markdown using an Observable notebook: https://simonwillison.net/2024/Aug/8/convert-claude-json-to-markdown/

 ## Features

 - Runs on claude.ai